 In all the recent permits where new hot asphaltic cement storage tanks were installed the BACT limit was zero percent opacity with a daily exception of one fifteen-minute period of twenty percent opacity for line blowing.
 The replacement of the storage tank condensers is not subject to BACT but, due to WAC 173-400-114 they are subject to Reasonably Available Control Technology (RACT).
 The applicant has chosen a control technology equivalent to BACT and thus the less stringent measure of RACT is adequately met.
-This determination is for tanks storing standard hot mix asphalt oils.
-Cutback asphalt has not been proposed as an oil to be stored in the asphalt cement tanks.
-Cutback asphalt contains a greater proportion of lighted components and passive condensers may not be RACT for storage of this material in a heated tank.
-Because RACT has not been proposed or reviewed for storage of cutback asphalt, a provision prohibiting storage of cutback asphalt in the heated tanks is recommended.
-Per the applicant, cutback asphalt is not currently in use and there is no proposal to use cutback asphalt.
+This determination is for tanks storing standard hot mix asphalt oils. ~~Cutback asphalt contains a greater proportion of lighted components and passive condensers may not be RACT for storage of this material in a heated tank.
+Because RACT has not been reviewed for storage of cutback asphalt, a provision prohibiting storage of cutback asphalt in the heated tanks is recommended.~~